 It reminds me of a comedy routine:

 Now, before I completely scare you away, hear me out.
-Red Hawk might not be for the faint of heart, but if you like “stinky” cheeses–and this might be the stinkiest cheese I’ve ever eaten–there are a number of reasons why you should give it a try.
+Red Hawk might not be for the faint of heart, but if you like "stinky" cheeses--and this might be the stinkiest cheese I've ever eaten--there are several reasons why you should try it.

-- Red Hawk won Best in Show at the American Cheese Society’s Annual Conference in 2003.
+Red Hawk won Best in Show at the American Cheese Society Annual Conference 2003.
 It also came in second Best in Show and won a Gold Ribbon at the conference in 2009.

-- All the milk to make the cheese comes from Straus Family Dairy in Marin County, California.
-How many single dairy source cheeses do you know?
+All the milk to make the cheese comes from Straus Family Dairy in Marin County, California.
+How many single dairy-source cheeses do you know?
 Exactly.
-I like that I know where they get their organic milk and how the cows are treated.
-In this case, I think it really is true: Happy cows do come from California.
+I like knowing where they get their organic milk and how the cows are treated.
+In this case, I think it is true: Happy cows come from California.

-- Red Hawk is aged for four weeks before being wrapped up and sold, but the cheese will continue to age in your refrigerator, so if you have the inclination and your family will let you, taste a bit every few days to see how the flavor, texture and aroma changes over time.
+Red Hawk is aged for four weeks before being wrapped up and sold, but the cheese will continue to age in your refrigerator, so if you have the inclination and your family will let you taste a bit every few days to see how the flavor, texture, and aroma change over time.

-- It pairs equally well with bold red wines, sweet dessert wines and hearty stouts.
-Now your beer-loving friends and your wine-loving friends can come enjoy the same cheese tasting!
+It pairs equally well with bold red wines, sweet dessert wines, and hearty stouts.
+Now, your beer-loving and wine-loving friends can come to enjoy the same cheese tasting!

-- As a triple-cream cheese, the cheesemaker adds extra cream to the milk in the mix.
-This adds to the butterfat which in turn adds to the creamy, silky, smooth mouthfeel.
+As a triple-cream cheese, the cheesemaker adds extra cream to the milk in the mix.
+This adds to the butterfat, adding to the creamy, silky, smooth mouthfeel.
 This is a truly decadent cheese.

 So, if you have stuck with me this far, let me tell you what to look for when you buy it, because I know you want to try it.

-Be sure to ask your cheese guy to give you a sample before buying.
-It will be coming straight out of the refrigerator, so remember that the aroma and the flavor will be muted.
+- Be sure to ask your cheese guy to give you a sample before buying.
+It will come straight out of the refrigerator, so remember that the aroma and the flavor will be muted.

-Do let it come to room temperature before eating so the flavor and aroma have a chance to bloom.
+- Let it come to room temperature before eating so the flavor and aroma can bloom.